HacktoberfestSIT/Flutter-App/README.md

 ## Flutter App - Developers Profile
-Flutter Developer Profile Add, you can contribute by adding yourself as a developer.
+Flutter Developer Profile App.
+You can contribute by adding yourself as a developer.

 ## 😇About the repository